goharbor/harbor/CONTRIBUTING.md

 Please submit a PR broken down into small changes bit by bit.
 A PR consisting of a lot features and code changes may be hard to review.
 It is recommended to submit PRs in an incremental fashion.

-Note: If you split your pull request to small changes, please make sure any of the changes goes to master will not break anything.
+Note: If you split your pull request to small changes, please make sure any of the changes goes to `main` will not break anything.
 Otherwise, it can not be merged until this feature complete.

 ### Fork and clone